moding-il/bizdoc.core/README.md

 }
 ```

-> Use NotMapped attribute on properties you do not wish to store.
+> Use `NotMapped` attribute on properties you do not wish to store.

 ##### Mapping a cube

-Map a form model to a cube by annotating your data model class with the `CubeMapping` attribute.
+Map form model to _cube_ by annotating your data model class with `CubeMapping` attribute.
-This creates an index from the properties, which can later be accesed from various reports and widgets.
+This creates an index from model properties, which can later be accesed from reports and widgets.

 ```c#
 [CubeMapping(nameof(Amount), nameof(Year), nameof(Quarter), nameof(Month), nameof(Balance))]